GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/02.611-620/01.All-the-Way/docs.md

 ---
+title: |
-title: 611.
-All the Way
+    611. All the Way - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 611.
+All the Way.
+All the way my Saviour leads me; What have I to ask beside?
+Can I doubt His tender mercy, Who thro' life has been my guide?
+Heav'nly peace, divinest comfort, Here by faith in Him to dwell!
+For I know whate'er befall me, Jesus doeth all things well; For I know whate'er befall me, Jesus doeth all things well.
+    keywords:  |
-    keywords: Christ in Song, All the Way, All the way my Saviour leads me,
+        Christ in Song, adventhymnals, advent hymnals, All the Way, All the way my Saviour leads me.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 611. ALL THE WAY
+####  Christ in Song,

 ```txt
 1.